breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 </tr>
 </table>

 Note here, a single state may have multiple transitions on the same symbol.
-Called a nondeterminsic finite automata (NFA), this machine can occupy multiple states simulatneously.
-While no more powerful than their determinstic cousins, NFAs often requires far fewer states to recognize the same language.
+Called a nondeterminsic finite automata (NFA), this machine can occupy multiple states simultaneously.
+While no more powerful than their determinstic cousins, NFAs often require far fewer states to recognize the same language.
 One way to implement an NFA is to simulate the superposition of all states, by cloning the machine whenever such a transition occurs.
 More on that later.

 ## Arithmetic